 If you don’t know anyone in Canada, go to an immigrant-serving organization or community centre.
 When you arrive at the airport, the immigration officer will give you a booklet with useful contacts and cultural community centres in your area.

-Also, work on building a supportive social network.
-Make use technology and social networks to maintain your contacts at home.
+Build a supportive social network and use technology and social networks to maintain your contacts at home.
 Participate in real-life activities to meet new people.
-For example, join the gym or take up dance classe.
-You’ll find yourself meeting people from all ethnic backgrounds and other recent immigrants.
+For example, join the gym or take up dance classes.
+You’ll meet people from all ethnic backgrounds and other recent immigrants.
 So you’ll get exercise and improve your mental health.

 Related Post: